 - Routine maintenance is included in the rule.
 Some CAQH CORE Operating Rules include specific maintenance processes intended to enable the flexibility and necessity for certain rule requirements to undergo routine, periodic review and updates that may result in modifications.
 Routine maintenance requirements are outlined in the applicable rules, such as:

-- In the Phase III Rules, CORE-required Code Combinations for CORE-defined Business Scenarios addresses the combinations of the Claim Adjustment Reason Codes (CARCs), Remittance Advice Remark Codes (RARCs), and Claim Adjustment Group Codes (CAGCs) by identifying a limited set of CARC/RARC/CAGC combinations to be used in defined universal business scenarios.
-These codes are used in combination to convey details about a claim adjustment or denial in the X12 v5010 835 as required by the Phase III CAQH CORE 360 Uniform Use of Claim Adjustment Reason Codes and Remittance Advice Reason Codes (835) Rule.
+- In the CAQH CORE Payment & Remittance Operating Rules, CORE-required Code Combinations for CORE-defined Business Scenarios addresses the combinations of the Claim Adjustment Reason Codes (CARCs), Remittance Advice Remark Codes (RARCs), and Claim Adjustment Group Codes (CAGCs) by identifying a limited set of CARC/RARC/CAGC combinations to be used in defined universal business scenarios.
+These codes are used in combination to convey details about a claim adjustment or denial in the X12 v5010 835 as required by the CAQH CORE Payment & Remittance (835) Uniform Use of CARCs and RARCs Rule vPR.1.0.
 Current and prior versions of these CORE-required Code Combinations can be found HERE.

-- In the Phase III Rules, EFT and ERA Enrollment Data Sets outline maximum sets of standard data elements to be collected by a health plan or its agent during provider enrollment in EFT and/or ERA per the CAQH CORE 380: EFT Enrollment Data Rule and the CAQH CORE 382: ERA Enrollment Data Rule.
+- In the CAQH CORE Payment & Remittance Operating Rules, EFT and ERA Enrollment Data Sets outline maximum sets of standard data elements to be collected by a health plan or its agent during provider enrollment in EFT and/or ERA per the CAQH CORE Payment & Remittance (835) EFT Enrollment Data Rule vPR.1.0 and the CAQH CORE Payment & Remittance (835) ERA Enrollment Data Rule vPR.1.0.

-- Phase IV CAQH CORE-required Processing Mode Table which specifies the Processing Mode (Real Time, Batch) for a given transaction addressed by the Phase IV CAQH CORE 470 Connectivity Rule.
+- CAQH CORE-required Processing Mode Table which specifies the Processing Mode (Real Time, Batch) for a given transaction addressed by the CAQH CORE Connectivity Rule vC3.

-- Phase IV CAQH CORE-required Payload Type Table which specifies the unique code to use to identify the type of payload in a connectivity message addressed by the Phase IV CAQH CORE 470 Connectivity Rule.
+- CAQH CORE-required Payload Type Table which specifies the unique code to use to identify the type of payload in a connectivity message addressed by the CAQH CORE Connectivity Rule vC3.

 As part of its commitment to address both infrastructure and content - and its commitment to maintenance overall - the CAQH CORE Board embraces the Review Committee formed by the Affordable Care Act (ACA).
 It is anticipated that the Review Committee will support the industry in its efforts to have regularly scheduled updates of both operating rules and standards, rather than waiting for approval of new legislation to make needed updates, which have previously focused on major overhauls.
 CAQH CORE also hopes the Review Committee will recognize the value of ongoing maintenance, when such an option is appropriate.